alqabandi/customizable_chatbot_fork/README.md

 ### Step 6: Publish the survey and test it.
 For testing, you'll chat with the chatbot.
+I recommend it chatting several times and having other people talk to it in order to test it.
 To make sure it's working:
 - ensure there are no error messages;
-- ensure that your data is recorded properly on your database by downloading it from google cloud and checking if all fields are filled correctly (user id, date, time, content).
+- ensure that your data is recorded properly on your database by downloading it from google cloud and checking if all fields are filled correctly (user id, date, time, content);
+- ensure that the bot is giving you the desired responses given the user message.

+One important thing to notice is that the amount of people who can chat with the bot at once depend on your OpenAI API account tier.
+The higher the tier, the more people can send messages at once.
+If you're tier 1, expecte it to be around ....

 ### Step 7: Customize it!
 Now that the app is working, customize the app.
 To change the chatbot behavior, there are two main things you can do: